hsalvesen/Oceans2700/README.md

 ### Exercise 1: Safe Crack

 Your first challenge is to crack the vault.
 This is no ordinary vault; it boasts an antiquated dial lock system that demands meticulous manipulation.
 Your ally in this endeavor is a specialized bank heist robot, designed to decode the right combination to pick the lock.
-As the robot deciphers each part of the combination, an LED illuminates, signaling your progress.
+As the robot deciphers each part of the combination, an LED illuminates, signalling your progress.
 With the robot's help, you breach the vault and secure the coveted artifact.

 ### Exercise 2: Report to Mission Control